 If something happens to you, what will happen to your Giving Account?
 Naming a successor is one of the simplest ways to continue your charitable legacy.
 In your absence, the successor(s)—often one or more family members or other close individuals—becomes the new Account Holder and is able to make donations and recommend investments and grants.
 In addition to naming one or more loved ones as a successor, you’re also able to designate one or more charities to receive the proceeds of your Giving Account, either as a lump sum or over time through our Endowed Giving Program.

 3. Have you reviewed the investment options for your Giving Account?

 Much like you do an annual financial checkup for your investment accounts, it’s important to check on the investment pools in which your contributions to Fidelity Charitable are invested and consult with your financial advisor.
 Does the investment strategy still seem right for you based on your philanthropic goals and risk tolerance, and the assets in your Giving Account?
-There are currently 20 investment pool options for donor-advised fund assets, including an impact investing pool, as well as pools managed by both Fidelity and other investment managers.
+There are currently more than 20 investment pool options for donor-advised fund assets, including four impact investing pools, as well as pools managed by both Fidelity and other investment managers.